jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- Add `valet.cmd` to the package, in self setup we can optionally add the valet install dir to the windows PATH + add VALET_WIN_BASH + VALET_WIN_INSTALLATION_DIRECTORY.
 - Use a VALET_CONFIG_VERBOSE_LOG_PATTERN as default when -v/-w is used.
 Add the patterns: <sourceFile>, <elapsedTime>, <elapsedTimeSinceLastLog>
 - coproc: make sure we see any issue happening in the background
 - in performance tip, document the use of -n